How To Create Equations In Google Sheets

 Google Sheets has a wide range of built-in functions that you can use in your equations.
 These functions perform specific calculations or operations on your data.

 For example, the SUM function adds up a range of values, while the AVERAGE function calculates the average of a range of values.
-(See Also: How To Format Phone Numbers In Google Sheets)
+(See Also: How To Calculate Standard Error Of The Mean In Google Sheets)

 Here are some examples of functions you can use in your equations: